 Which status equals Oneworld Emerald?

-The following airline frequent flyer tiers correspond to Oneworld Emerald, which unlock the same alliance-wide first class treatment as you’d get with a Qantas Platinum card:
+The following airline frequent flyer tiers correspond to Oneworld Emerald, and unlock the same alliance-wide first class treatment as you’d get with a Qantas Platinum card:

 - American Airlines AAdvantage: Executive Platinum and ConciergeKey